paulberard/nlp-imbalanced-emotion-classification/README.md

-# ANLP Project - Fine-Grained Emotion Classification
+# Fine-Grained Emotion Classification

-In this project, we compare different methods presented in our paper *Addressing Class Imbalance in Fine-Grained Emotion Classification: A Comparative Study*, aimed at improving a BERT-based model's performance on fine-grained emotion classification tasks.
+Here, we compare different methods presented in our paper *Addressing Class Imbalance in Fine-Grained Emotion Classification: A Comparative Study*, aimed at improving a BERT-based model's performance on fine-grained emotion classification tasks.

 ## 🏁 Getting started